gatsbyjs/gatsby/docs/docs/sass.md

 title: Sass
 ---

-Sass is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
-It's translated to well-formatted, standard CSS using a Gatsby plugin.
+[Sass](https://sass-lang.com) is an extension of CSS, adding nested rules, variables, mixins, selector inheritance, and more.
+In Gatsby, Sass code can be translated to well-formatted, standard CSS using a plugin.

 Sass will compile `.sass` and `.scss` files to `.css` files for you, so you can write your stylesheets with more advanced features.